alexbaucom17/baucomrobotics-site2/_posts/2021-07-24-DominoRobotSoftwareArchitecture.md

 ## Motor Driver

 The Motor Driver runs on a Teknic ClearCore which was generously provided by [Teknic](https://teknic.com/) for the project (along with the drive motors for the base).
 This board functions very much like an 'Industrial Arduino' so much so that Teknic actually provides an Arduino-compatible library so it can be programmed directly from the Arduino IDE.
-This board is responsible for all of the real time driving of the motors (drive motors and the lifter motor), the servo that drops the dominos, the optical endstop for the lifter, and the buttons to operate the lifter manually.
+This board is responsible for all of the real time driving of the motors (drive motors and the lifter motor), the servo that drops the dominoes, the optical endstop for the lifter, and the buttons to operate the lifter manually.

 ### Lifter Action Handler